 - Instant photo filters – Phototheca has 56 built-in filters to create unique looking photos, while Mylio has 14 filters only

 - Extra photo editing tools: Vignette, Clarity, Film grain and Dehaze

 - Password protected safe-boxes used to hide private photos

-Price model of Phototheca is very beneficial, comparing to Lightroom and Mylio.
+The price model of Phototheca is very beneficial, comparing to Lightroom and Mylio.
 While Lightroom and Mylio are available on a subscription basis only and require monthly payments while you use them(or don’t use).
 This gives a cost of using Lightroom per year is $119.88, and Mylio costs $249.96 per year.
-Phototheca is available with a lifetime license with the one-time payment of $54.95 and works forever.
+Phototheca is available with a lifetime license with a one-time payment of $54.95 and works forever.